 History of Christian Thought I: 33-800 (3 cr.)

 History of Christian Thought II: 800-1500 (3 cr.)

 History of Christian Thought III: 1500-Vatican I (3 cr.)

 History of Christian Thought IV: 1900-Present (3 cr.)

 History of Christian Thought IV: 1900-Present (3 cr.)

 Patristic Elective (3cr.)

 Medieval Elective (3cr.)

 Reformation Elective (3cr.)

-Modern Elective (3cr.)
+Modern Elective (3 cr.)

-Free Elective (3 cr.)
+Tree Elective (3 cr.)

 Thesis Proposal (3 cr.)

 Thesis Writing (3rd and 4th semesters) (2 cr.)

 Ongoing Thesis Writing (1 cr.)

 STL Exam (0 cr.)

 Grade of Thesis (0 cr.)

-In the sacramental specialization:
+\In the sacramental specialization:

 - i.
 Students take the required sequence of History of Christian Thought I, II and III as core courses. - ii.
-History of Christian Thought IV is replaced by the Institute's course called "Sacramental Thought and Practice in the 20th Century." - iii.
-15 credits of electives are taken from the Liturgical Institute's courses as the student desires.
+15 credits of electives are taken from the School of Parish Leadership and Evangelization courses as the student desires.
 Seven electives are offered each school year and four are offered each summer.
-Topics range from Eucharistic controversies to music, architecture, aesthetics, lay ministry training and inculturation. - ♦ Comprehensive Exam - i.
+Topics range from Eucharistic controversies to music, architecture, aesthetics, lay ministry training and inculturation.

+♦ Comprehensive Exam

+i.
 Students are examined in the three areas of concentration of the S.T.L. program: (1) the Doctrine of God; (2) Christology; (3) one of the following areas: Theological Anthropology, Sacramental/Liturgical Theology, or Spiritual Theology.
-Students are responsible for the theological methodologies used in all areas. - ii.
+Students are responsible for the theological methodologies used in all areas.

+ii.
 For this exam, each student will select six theologians, one from each of the following periods:

-Patristic (33 - 800) Monastic and Scholastic (800 - 1500) Reformation (1500 -1700) Early Modern (1700-1900) Twentieth Century to Vatican II (1900 - 1965) Contemporary Period (1965 - present) At least three of the theologians must be from the Catholic tradition.
+Patristic (33 - 800)

+Monastic and Scholastic (800 - 1500)

+Reformation (1500 -1700)

+Early Modern (1700-1900)

+Twentieth Century to Vatican II (1900 - 1965)

+Contemporary Period (1965 - present)

+At least three of the theologians must be from the Catholic tradition.
 A list of approved theologians can be found below, under the "Reading List for S.T.L.
 Exam"